goclem/get_osm/README.md

 ## Usage

 This example extracts amenities cafes, bars and restaurants in Lyon, France.
 The queries are written in the [Overpass Query Language](https://wiki.openstreetmap.org/wiki/Overpass_API/Overpass_QL).
+Make sure to respect the OpenStreetMap [terms of use](https://wiki.osmfoundation.org/wiki/Terms_of_Use).

 ```r
 #!/usr/bin/env Rscript